open-contracting/software-development-handbook/docs/python/packages.rst

            'Programming Language :: Python :: 3.6',
            'Programming Language :: Python :: 3.7',
            'Programming Language :: Python :: 3.8',
+           'Programming Language :: Python :: Implementation :: CPython',
        ],
    )

 If the package is tested on macOS, Windows and Ubuntu, you can use the ``'Operating System :: OS Independent'`` classifier, instead.

+If the package is tested on PyPy, add the ``'Programming Language :: Python :: Implementation :: PyPy'`` classifier.

 If the package isn’t distributed on PyPI, use this template ``setup.py``: